Trending Now

 How to Eat Fritos

-Fritos, tostones, or fried plantains are an amazing side dish to compliment any dish.
-You can eat Fritos just how you eat french fries with a dash of salt and ketchup.
+Fritos, tostones, or fried plantains are an amazing side dish to complement any dish.
+You can eat Fritos just as you eat French fries with a dash of salt and ketchup.
 It’s a great addition to your meals since kids and adults both love them.
-In the Dominican Republic, Fritos are a side complement to pasta, rice and meat, and even vegan meals.
+In the Dominican Republic, Fritos are a side complement to pasta, rice, and meat, and even vegan meals.

-Another great thing about plantains is that if your green plantain ripens and turns yellow you can still use them.
+Another great thing about plantains is that if your green plantain ripens and turns yellow, you can still use them.
 The only difference is that the yellow plantain turns sweet and is an ideal side dish for breakfast or lunch.
 So nothing is lost until the plantain is old and turns black like any other banana.
-Also, since the ripen plantain is softer you don’t have to smash them when frying.
+Also, since the ripe plantain is softer, you don’t have to smash it when frying.
 You just have to cook until golden brown and a little crispy on both sides.

 Ingredients